 I do not believe that I’d ever seen a grown man cry before.
 That would have sufficed to make the memory stand out.
 But what really stands out is the pain and outrage and despair in his voice when he finished by declaring, “I just wanted to get educated!”

-Outraged that his noble ambition to learn was punished with a beating.
+He was still outraged that his simple, noble ambition to learn had been punished with a beating.

-Although our Zeide did not much engage us in conversation, every once in a while he’d get going on some flight of intellectual imagination, talking about things like social forces, and consciousness, and the requirements for justice.
+Although our Zeide did not much engage us in conversation, every once in a while he’d take off on some flight of intellectual imagination, talking about things like social forces, consciousness, and the requirements for justice.
 One could hear his utopian aspirations in his theorizing.
 And one could see him grappling to employ well the ideas he’d gleaned from those social thinkers whose books lined his shelves.

 But his pronouncements were as muddled as they were impassioned.
-He sounded like a man striving to put together an apparatus without knowing how the parts fit together, or to make a barrel that doesn’t leak because it’s well-enough fashioned to hold water.
+He sounded like a man trying to put together a barrel without understanding what it takes for something to be able to hold water.

-Because of that muddledness, while he had my sympathy, I respected him less than I now feel is his due.
+Because of that muddledness, while he had my sympathy, I respected him less than I now think was his due.

 Yes, he was muddled.
 And that meant that he couldn’t meet the standards of my own father – his son — for good, clear thinking.

 But it was more than that striving.
-I’ve come to recognize that my grandfather put into the family system something that I should not take for granted, because it is at the heart of what I’ve done with my life: a passion to understand the forces at work in the human world, and to use that understanding to help heal the world.
+I’ve come to recognize that my grandfather brought into our family something that is at the heart of what I’ve done with my life: a passion to understand the forces at work in the human world, and to use that understanding to help heal the world.

 Understanding that helps move us toward utopia.